Yan19960220/weibo_crawler/README.md

 # weibo_crawler
-This is for collecting data from Weibo
+This is for collecting data from Weibo.
+Supporting the analysis work of Ke Huang.

-I have fixed the collecting based on the topic.
+I have fixed the features of collecting data based on the topic.
 But it still has some limitation.
 Max get 50 Pages.